model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 <details>
 <summary>Click to see explanation for exercise 1</summary>

-Having switched back to the safe indexing operation, Kani reports two failures:
+Having switched back to the safe indexing operation, Kani reports a bounds check failure:

 ```
 SUMMARY:
- ** 2 of 350 failed
+ ** 1 of 343 failed (8 unreachable)
 Failed Checks: index out of bounds: the length is less than or equal to the given index
- File: "./src/bounds_check.rs", line 11, in bounds_check::get_wrapped
-Failed Checks: dereference failure: pointer outside object bounds
- File: "./src/bounds_check.rs", line 11, in bounds_check::get_wrapped
+ File: "src/bounds_check.rs", line 11, in bounds_check::get_wrapped

 VERIFICATION:- FAILED
 ```

-The first is Rust's runtime bounds checking for the safe indexing operation.
-The second is Kani's check to ensure the pointer operation is actually safe.
-This pattern (two checks for similar issues in safe Rust code) is common to see, and we'll see it again in the next section.

-> **NOTE**: While Kani will always be checking for both properties, [in the future the output here may change](https://github.com/model-checking/kani/issues/1349).
-> You might have noticed that the bad pointer dereference can't happen, since the bounds check would panic first.
-> In the future, Kani's output may report only the bounds checking failure in this example.

 </details>

 <details>
 <summary>Click to see explanation for exercise 2</summary>

-Having run `cargo kani --harness bound_check --visualize` and clicked on one of the failures to see a trace, there are three things to immediately notice:
+Having run `cargo kani --harness bound_check --visualize --enable-unstable` and clicked on one of the failures to see a trace, there are three things to immediately notice:

 1. This trace is huge.
 Because the standard library `Vec` is involved, there's a lot going on.
 2. The top of the trace file contains some "trace navigation tips" that might be helpful in navigating the trace.